-Concurrently with the issuance of the Bonds, Municipal Assurance Corp. (the "Insurer" or "MAC") will issue its Municipal Bond Insurance Policy for the Bonds (the "Policy").
+Concurrently, with the issuance of the Bonds, Assurance Guaranty Municipal Corp. ("AGM") will issue its Municipal Bond Insurance Policy for the Bonds (the "Policy").
 The Policy guarantees the scheduled payment of principal of and interest on the Bonds when due as set forth in the form of the Policy included as an appendix to this Official Statement.

-The Policy is not covered by any insurance security or guaranty fund established under New York or Connecticut insurance law.
+The Policy is not covered by any insurance security or guaranty fund established under New York, California, Connecticut or Florida insurance law.

-Municipal Assurance Corp.
+Assured Guaranty Municipal Corp.

-MAC is a New York domiciled financial guaranty insurance company and an indirect subsidiary of Assured Guaranty Ltd. ("AGL"), a Bermuda-based holding company whose shares are publicly traded and are listed on the New York Stock Exchange under the symbol "AGO".
-AGL, through its operating subsidiaries, provides credit enhancement products to the U.S. and global public finance, infrastructure and structured finance markets.
-Neither AGL nor any of the shareholders or affiliates of AGL, other than MAC, is obligated to pay any debts of MAC or any claims under any insurance policy issued by MAC.
+AGM is a New York domiciled financial guaranty insurance company and an indirect subsidiary of Assured Guaranty Ltd. ("AGL"), a Bermuda-based holding company whose shares are publicly traded and are listed on the New York Stock Exchange under the symbol "AGO".
+AGL, through its operating subsidiaries, provides credit enhancement products to the U.S. and international public finance (including infrastructure) and structured finance markets and, as of October 1, 2019, asset management services.
+Neither AGL nor any of its shareholders or affiliates, other than AGM, is obligated to pay any debts of AGM or any claims under any insurance policy issued by AGM.